 Hiking Trails of Cook Forest

 The 27 miles of Cook Forest hiking trails are lovely to walk – hike – run, whatever the season, and whether you’d prefer a (moderate) challenge or a creekside walk.
 Both the Baker Trail, running approximately 130-140 miles from Allegheny National Forest to near Pittsburgh, and a portion of the 4,600-mile long North Country Trail (NCT) pass through the Park.

 Some trails are steep, and some wet out in the spring – the official DCNR Cook Forest State Park topographic map is excellent for finding the best route for your fitness or mood.
 The following trail descriptions, adapted from a guide originally produced and printed by the Park, provide additional information:

-Baker Trail is co-extensive with several Cook Forest State Park trails, travelling (from the north to the south) Brown’s Run, Liggett, Longfellow, Hemlock, Deer Park, and River Trail.
+Baker Trail is co-extensive with several Cook Forest State Park trails, travelling along (from the north to the south): Brown’s Run, Liggett, Longfellow, Hemlock, Deer Park, and River Trail.
 Baker Trail enters and exits the park along the Clarion Chapter stretch of the North Country Trail, a/k/a the NCT.

 Birch trees & Mountain maple border this 1.1 mile trail, which travels between the new park office and Shelter #1, following the Forest Road on the northern shore of Tom’s Run.
 The swinging bridge connects this trail with Rhododendron and Tom’s Run Trails.

 BLACK BEAR TRAIL & the Emerald Path